 If the swelling extends to your throat, then it could cause some severe issues like shortness of breath, wheezing, trouble swallowing, trouble breathing or asthma.
 In these cases, steroid treatment or antihistamines might be able to treat these symptoms.

 Allergic asthma is caused when small particles located in your lungs start to become inflated, which causes swelling and airflow obstruction.

 Allergic asthma is treated just like regular asthma.
-A rescue inhaler containing something like albuterol will usually be used.
+A rescue inhaler will usually be used for this type of asthma.
 It will allow your airways to expand, which will facilitate airflow to your lungs.
 However, in anaphylaxis cases, inhalers won’t be effective since its contents won’t be able to reach the lungs.

 Anaphylaxis is one of the most serious symptoms of severe allergy.
 This is when the throat becomes so swollen that it completely blocks airflow.
 Your blood pressure may start to drop, and your heartbeat can become weak.
 And if it lasts long enough, then you could even become unconscious.